pravallika-1305/III-year-Lab/CN & WT LAB/CN Experiments/Experiment-9/README.md

-# Experiment 9
+# Aim

-## Aim of the Experiment
-Write a C program for frame sorting technique used in buffers
+## Write a C program for frame sorting technique used in buffers

-## Steps or Procedure of experiment
+# Steps or Procedure of experiment

 Step 1: Start